Free museums in London

 - Discover art by world greats, including Botticelli, Leonardo da Vinci, Rembrandt, Turner and Van Gogh at the National Gallery.

 - Admire more contemporary masterpieces by the likes of Picasso, Rothko, Dalí, Pollock and Warhol at Tate Modern.

-- Marvel at the Pre-Raphaelites, study paintings of London from the 17th century, and more at the Guildhall Art Gallery.
+- Marvel at the Pre-Raphaelites and study paintings of London from the 17th century at the Guildhall Art Gallery.

 - Notice how The Laughing Cavalier's eyes appear to follow you around the room in the famous Frans Hals painting at the Wallace Collection.

 - Keep an eye out for free temporary exhibitions at The Curve at the Barbican Centre.

 - Bag a spot at one of Southbank Centre's regular free musical performances in the Royal Festival Hall and Queen Elizabeth Hall.

 - See opera for free as part of the Royal Opera House's Live at Lunch concerts.

 - Enjoy free entry to blues bar Ain't Nothing But... from Sunday to Thursday nights.